gsuberland/UMP_Format/UMP_Format.md

 The payload is protobufs.
 So far I've been decoding this manually with https://protobuf-decoder.netlify.app/

-The first value is a varint and is always zero.
-The second value is the video ID as a string.
-The third value is a small number (in the order of 100-400) and the fourth number is a large number in the order of 1e+15.
-This *might* be a packed float?
-Needs investigating.

-After that is a variable number of varints, followed by a protobuf block containing two varints that generally match the third and fourth values described above.
+- Field 1 is a varint and is always zero.
+- Field 2 is the video ID as a string
+- Field 3 is a varint which matches the `itag` URL parameter.
+- Field 4 is varint that matches the `lmt` URL parameter, which seems to be a microsecond timestamp related to the last modified time of the stream (likely the time at which encoding completed for a given video stream)
+- Field 6 is a varint that is probably the start of the data range
+- Field 13 is a protobuf message with two fields:
+  - Field 1 is the `itag`
+  - Field 2 is the `lmt` for the itag.
+- Field 14 is the content length.

-The last value is an unsigned varint, which probably represents the size of the media chunk being sent.
+Field 14 probably represents the size of the media chunk being sent.
 If the payload does not end with a partial part, this number has always been observed to match the size of the data in the `MEDIA` part, not including the null byte prefix.
-When there is a partial part, the number tends to be a fair bit bigger than the total data size, so further investigation is needed.
+When there is a partial part, the number tends to be a fair bit bigger, possibly representing the size of the entire video or chapter.
+When the video is a livestream, this value is missing, since YouTube has no idea when the stream will end.

 ### Part 21: MEDIA